 In 2011, DIY giant B&Q, embarked on a new adventure - the launch of a Youth Board.
 This brought together young people from around the UK to advise their business.
 I made it through the selection process to win my place on the board and collaborated with 8 other young people from across the country on a year long project.
 We were set a real challenge facing the business: How can B&Q thrive and evolve in a world with rising costs of energy, material and waste disposal?

 We focused on how B&Q could eliminate waste in the production and usage of a product.
-We presented back to Dame Ellen MacArthur, Ian Cheshire (CEO Kingfisher) and B&Q’s Board of Directors.
-Progress is now being made in the business from our proposals.
+We presented back to Dame Ellen MacArthur, Ian Cheshire (former Kingfisher CEO) and B&Q’s Board of Directors.
 We have agreed to meet once a year for the next 10 years for B&Q to see us progress in our careers and keep us updated on development of our concepts.

 I have been recognised as the Innovator at B&Q for pioneering the 'Project Box' concept, where customers can lease a pack of tools, along with the materials they need to complete common DIY jobs around the garden and home.
-This concept that I worked on during my time on the Youth Board has received funding by the Government's Technology Strategy Board and is in further development.
+This concept that I worked on during my time on the Youth Board has received funding by the Government's Technology Strategy Board for further development.

 In October 2014, after a steady flow of enquiries from other businesses interested in the how the youth board worked, and how it could be replicated, B&Q launched a tool kit for business, giving insights from leaders in the business and the board members themselves.
 Click here to download the toolkit.